Martín de Rada

-Martín de Rada (Pamplona, Navarre, Spain June 30, 1533 - South China Sea, June 12, 1578; also known as Herrada) was one of the first members of the Order of Saint Augustine (OSA) to evangelize the Philippines, as well as one of the first Christian missionaries to visit Ming China.
+Martín de Rada (June 30, 1533 - June 12, 1578) was one of the first members of the Order of Saint Augustine (OSA) to spread the Christian doctrine in the Philippines, as well as one of the first Christian missionaries to visit Ming China.

 Early years

-When he was twelve years old, de Rada's parents sent him and his older brother to study at the University of Paris.
-But conflicts forced his return to Spain, and he enrolled at the University of Salamanca, where he joined the Augustinians.
-He made his religious profession there on November 21, 1554.
+He was born in Pamplona, Spain, on July 20, 1533, to León de Rada and Margarita de Cruzat.
+At the age of twelve he was sent by his parents to the University of Paris along with his older brother.
+He was an outstanding student of the sciences but was forced to return home because of hostilities between France and Spain.
+He continued his studies at the University of Salamanca, where he joined the Augustinians and made his religious vows on November 21, 1554.
+The King granted him the priory of Ujué and the abbey of La Oliva in recognition of the services that his parents and grandparents had provided to the Crown.

 In 1560, he volunteered to work in New Spain (Mexico), a decision he reached while assigned at the Augustinian monastery in Toledo.
 Alonso de la Vera Cruz, OSA, an educator who established in Mexico the first university in the New World, later wrote that de Rada was "a man of uncommon talent, a good theologian and an eminence in mathematics. ..."

 In Mexico, de Rada was assigned to study the Otomi language, and was successfully speaking it after only five months in the area.
 He went on to write instructional sermons and a book in that language.
 The talents and administrative abilities of de Rada were noted not only by the Augustinian leaders in Mexico but also by his superiors in Spain.